 Key Stage 4

 Students opt to study Drama at GCSE by the beginning of Year 9.
 These students receive two hours of Drama training per week.
 They attend these lessons in mixed ability groups.
 Year 9 is an important foundation year for Years 10 and 11 when students follow the current GCSE pathway.
-Alderbrook currently delivers AQA GCSE Expressive Arts (Drama & Original Writing).
+Alderbrook currently delivers AQA GCSE Drama.

 The emphasis of the Year 9 course is on creativity, practical performance, understanding the history and development of the art form and overall enjoyment.
-Assessment is based on the GCSE grading criteria and topics of work include:
+Assessment is based on the GCSE Drama specification and examination components:

 1) Living Improvisation – Teacher in Role ‘Warden X’

 2) Exploring thematic work – Prejudice.
 The ‘Stephen Lawrence’ Legacy